Sustainability

 Empowering our employees' success

 At Wells Fargo, we strive to be a great place to work where our employees can grow meaningful careers while supporting our efforts to serve a broad set of customers and clients.
-Listening to and learning from our employees helps us enhance the employee experience and drive improvements to our culture, programs and processes.
+Listening to and learning from our employees helps us enhance the employee experience and drive improvements to our culture, programs, and processes.
 We offer work-life benefits from career development and skill-building opportunities to competitive compensation and well-being support.
 We believe that by investing in our people, we’re investing in our future.

 We conduct various surveys throughout the year where employees share their thoughts and feedback.
-In addition to surveys, employees are invited to share their thoughts through town halls, direct engagement with their managers or business leaders, or our employee feedback platform.
+In addition to surveys, employees are invited to share their thoughts through town halls, direct engagement with their managers or business leaders, and our employee feedback platform.

-We provide employees and managers with opportunities to develop new skills, advance in their careers, and achieve their professional goals.
+We provide employees and managers with opportunities to develop new skills, advance their careers, and achieve their professional goals.
 We provide resources for employees to strategically think about their careers by reflecting on their strengths, understanding options, and planning for their next career step.
 Learning is personalized to focus on building employee knowledge and skills.

 Mentoring partnerships enable employees to broaden their views, gain new perspectives, navigate career paths, and develop their networks across the organization.